Access Removed After a Grace Period

 Faculty and staff whose employment with U-M is terminated, and who have no other affiliation with the university, lose eligibility for U-M standard computing services.
 They lose access after a grace period.

-- When the faculty or staff affiliation is removed from the person's MCommunity Directory profile, an automated email notice is sent letting them know that they will lose access to some computing services in 30 days.
+- When the faculty or staff affiliation is removed from the person's MCommunity Directory profile, an automated email notice is sent letting them know that they will lose access to most U-M standard computing services in 30 days.

-- Thirty days later, access to the services listed in the email ends.
+- Thirty days later, access to the services ends.

 Transition files, email, and more before losing access.

 - If you will lose access to some or all U-M computing services, see Managing Your Digital Files and Information When You Leave U-M for information to help you transition files, messages, and other digital data that you want to keep.